Medically reviewed by Drugs.com. Last updated on Sep 13, 2020.

 Time to Peak

 Actinic or solar keratosis: Management of multiple actinic or solar keratoses

-Basal cell carcinoma (5%): Treatment of superficial basal cell carcinomas when conventional methods are impractical (eg, due to multiple lesions or difficult treatment sites)
+Basal cell carcinoma, superficial (5%): Treatment of superficial basal cell carcinoma when conventional methods are impractical (eg, due to multiple lesions or difficult treatment sites)

 Hypersensitivity to fluorouracil or any component of the formulation; dihydropyrimidine dehydrogenase (DPD) enzyme deficiency; women who are or may become pregnant